OmidZamani/perplexity-journey/README.md

 * **Voting System**:
   * Combination of results from 3 independent models for critical statements
   * Consensus-based fact validation
+* **Factual Grounding Constraint**: Strict enforcement that responses contain only information from retrieved sources

 ### 5.3 Embedding Models